ahpnils/cours-server-linux/tp/debian/tp9-phpmyadmin.md

 Lancer les commandes suivantes :

 ```
-CREATE USER 'root'@'192.168.122.11' IDENTIFIED BY 'remotepass';
+CREATE USER 'root'@'10.13.37.11' IDENTIFIED BY 'remotepass';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.122.11' IDENTIFIED BY 'remotepass' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'10.13.37.11' IDENTIFIED BY 'remotepass' WITH GRANT OPTION;
-FLUSH PRIVILEGES;
 ```

 ## Etape 1 : installation